Scripted Tools (TypeScript)¶

 Tool descriptions: what the LLM actually sees¶

-The TSDoc on each exported const is the only way the LLM learns what your tool
+The TSDoc on each exported const is what the LLM reads to learn what your tool does

 - Don’t write “USE THIS TOOL FOR X.” The LLM picks tools by matching the prompt against the description’s prose.
 Telling it to “use” the tool reduces the description to a single keyword and loses the surrounding context.
 Describe what the tool does and include the task patterns it matches — “Search Wikipedia for X / look up Y on Wikipedia / find articles about Z” — not “USE THIS WHEN SEARCHING.”